corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 If you have an API gateway or reverse proxy, you can route specific endpoints to a new Rust service while the rest stays in Go.
 This works particularly well when one bounded context (auth, search, billing) is the right unit to migrate.
+The pattern is often called ["strangler fig,"](https://martinfowler.com/bliki/StranglerFigApplication.html) because the new service grows around the old one until it eventually replaces it entirely.

 ## Practical Migration Tips